Just because the game designers made a good game doesn't mean you can't make it even better. Or at least different.

 The original Final Fantasy Tactics was practically tailored for modders, and not just for customizing sprites.
 For starters, the AI was terrible, the difficulty was broken, and - most bizarrely - enemy units never upgraded beyond knights and archers.
 The "1.3" mod ramped up the difficulty (well, it is hosted by insanedifficulty.com), strengthened the enemy units, and tweaked mages to be a little less, well.. useless.
 This mod definitely qualifies as Nintendo Hard; the days of finishing off Altima with two Climhazzards are over.

-On the other hands, the Knights of the Old Republic games don't have any official tools, despite using basically the same engine as NWN; this, however, didn't stop fans from developing third-party modding tools and making a cornucopia of mods of varying quality, some even altering/"enhancing" the game, as well as the addition/alteration of some rather epic side/main quests.
+The Knights of the Old Republic games don't have any official tools, despite using basically the same engine as Neverwinter Nights; this, however, didn't stop fans from developing third-party modding tools and making a cornucopia of mods of varying quality, some even altering/"enhancing" the game, as well as the addition/alteration of some rather epic side/main quests.
 That's not even counting the additional items, restored content, models, skins, and bug fixes, etc. for a game that didn't even have an official toolset...

 A couple of famous mods are a dialogue pack that restores much of Juhani's dialogue and adds about 20 pages worth of purely fan-made dialogue.
 The top of the line, however, is Silveredge9's Brotherhood of Shadow which includes three new recruitable characters, fully-voiced dialogue, at least a dozen all-new locations, flashbacks to your hunt for the Star Forge as Darth Revan, the fateful battle where you got captured, and single-combat against Mandalore at Malachor V!
 The only drawback is that, due to its magnitude, it will not play nicely with other mods.